 You have questions.
 We have answers.
-Whether it’s how to get a TriMix online prescription or what exactly TriMix is used for, let us help address your most frequently asked questions here.
+Whether it’s “How do I get a TriMix prescription online?” or “What is TriMix used for?”, let us help address your most frequently asked questions here.

 What is TriMix used for?